ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

-Then the final step is to add an `add` case to the switch statement
+The final step is to add an `add` case to the switch statement

 ```go
 // main.go